Formal Methods of Software Design

 from.
 You may work on them by yourself or in a group.
 In the

-for-credit version, there is an online chat room for students to discuss the
+for-credit version, there is classroom time and an online chat room for students to discuss the

-exercises and course material with each other.
+exercises and course material with the course instructor and with each other.
 In the not-for-credit

-version, you may email questions to the course instructor.
-If you choose
+version, you may email questions to me.
+If you use

 to typeset your solutions in LaTeX, here is a helpful set of macros.

-When you have done an exercise, send your solution to the course
+When you have done an exercise, compare your answer to the solution

-After each lecture segment listed below, there is a link to the visuals used in the lecture.
+After each lecture segment listed below, there is a link to the lecture transcript, then the lecture time [minutes:seconds].

 visuals for Chapter 0,